-While this is a pretty interesting feature, it may not be the ideal way to allow VPN connections to your local network.
-It has some limitations:
+While this is a pretty interesting feature, setting up a VPN server this way may not be the ideal choice for you.
+It does have some limitations:

 - You will need the ability to forward ports from your router.

 - You have to expose Windows and a port for the PPTP VPN server directly to the Internet, which is not ideal from a security standpoint.
 You should use a strong password and consider using a port that isn’t the default port.

 - This isn’t as easy to set up and use as software like LogMeIn Hamachi and TeamViewer.
 Most people will probably be better off with a more complete software package like those offer.